 Most staff members reside with the campers in separate bunkhouses for girls and boys; there is also a smaller space (in one wing of the office building) designated as gender-inclusive housing.
 Because personal space is limited, counselors should refrain from bringing an excess of unnecessary items.
 A single laundry room with two washers and two dryers is available to all staff.
-A shared counselors’ room has wireless internet access (although signal strength and reliability are not always optimal).
-Other facilities include male and female bathhouses (known as “T-houses”) with hot showers (a single-use bathroom with shower is available for residents of the gender-inclusive housing space); staff house, which contains the central office; infirmary; educational building with well-stocked library, museum, and lab; canteen, or camp store; and chlorinated swimming pool.
+A shared counselors’ room has wireless fiber-optic internet access.
+Other facilities include male and female bathhouses (known as “T-houses”) with hot showers (a single-use bathroom with shower is available for residents of the gender-inclusive housing space); staff house, which contains the central office; health center; educational building with well-stocked library, museum, and lab; canteen, or camp store; and chlorinated swimming pool.
 A playfield provides space for such games as Frisbee and kickball and is bordered by rustic volleyball, tetherball, and basketball courts and horseshoe pits.

 Nature Camp is located in a narrow mountain valley.
 It is not uncommon to experience high temperatures in the 90s and lows in the 50s or occasionally even 40s during the summer.
 Humidity is nearly constantly high during the summer, and limited direct sunlight delays the drying of anything.

 Nature Camp is not a religious camp and has no religious affiliation.
 Nevertheless spiritual practices have always had a vital and integral place.
 Staff members lead grace before every meal, we gather in a reflective and meditative Friendship Circle at the end of every day, and non-sectarian services are held on Sundays in the open-air, stone-hewn Reeves Memorial Chapel.
 Staff members are expected to respect these traditions and the religious beliefs of all campers and other staff members, to attend all chapel services and to take turns delivering inspirational chapel talks.
 Nature Camp attempts to maintain these traditions in a manner that is neither obtrusive nor confrontational.

 Timeline of the Hiring Process